-Dr. Wilks' case of a Merchant ruined by speculation, Medical Times and Gazette, March 13, 1869. after discovering that she had been deserted by her husband.
+Dr. Wilks' case of a Merchant ruined by speculation, Medical Times and Gazette, March 13, 1869.

 We need not wonder at emotions causing convulsions.
 These pathological effects are only exaggerations of what occurs physiologically.
 Involuntary movements are a not unfrequent accompaniment of normal emotions, such as joy and grief.
 But it is remarkable, and a fact to be remembered, that the pathological effects are in some cases not transient, as the first emotion may have been, but persistent, leaving the patient in a state of continuous exaltation of irritability of body or mind, manifesting itself in a persistence or recurrence of its first effects.1